Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Prairie Home’s small business community, while close-knit, is not immune to conflicts.
 Common disputes include:

-- Partnership disputes, including profit sharing and management authority
+- Partnership disputes, including local businesses

 - Property and leasing conflicts